Ex-soldier jailed for at least 38 years for murdering neighbours in parking row

 The defendant, who had previously recounted his fear of CCTV cameras and being under surveillance, said the next thing he recalled was a bright light coming on, and trying to get down on his front.

-Asked what else he remembered, the defendant said: “I had a feeling like it was me or them.”
+Asked what else he remembered, he said: “I had a feeling like it was me or them.”

 Register for free to continue reading